-If you’re just starting out as an influencer or you’re strapped for immediate options, the iPhone can make a great substitute for more tech-heavy cameras.
-With the new generations of iPhone even amateur photographers can produce much higher quality images; social media has been flooded by a new generation of mobile view-finders.
+If you’re just starting out as an influencer, or you’re strapped for immediate options, the iPhone can make a great substitute for more tech-heavy cameras.
+With the progression of the iPhone, even amateur photographers can produce much higher quality images.
+Social media has been flooded by a new generation of mobile view-finders.
 As such, we’ve put together a short list of how you can level up your ‘iPhoneography’ skills.
 When it comes to producing brilliant influencer content, here are a few easy essential influencer tips to keep track of:

 1. Turn on High Dynamic Range (HDR) in your iPhone camera app.

 Top of the list for essential influencer tips is perhaps one of the easiest changes to make.
-Apple has helpfully included this handy button on the top left of you Camera screen, and it allows you to blend the best parts of three different photos.
-As a result, the end photo is often better in terms of colour and detail.
-Using HDR means the photo exposure should be well-balanced between the subject and background.
-If you want to further play with the image, the camera automatically saves two versions of the same photo; one with HDR, and one without.
+Apple has helpfully included this handy button on the top left of your camera screen, allowing you to blend the best parts of three different photos.
+The end result is often better in terms of colour and detail.
+Using HDR means the photo exposure should be well-balanced between the subject and the background.
+If you want to edit the image further, the camera automatically saves two versions of the same photo – one with HDR, and one without.
 This way, you can take photos featuring high contrast light sources without distorting the final image.

 2. Find your focus.

 The key to a great photo often lies in simplicity, and this is especially true with iPhone snaps.
-Keep in mind that most viewers will be seeing your image on a similar device; on phones and tablets small, uncomplicated images are more likely to stand out than complicated ones.
+Keep in mind that most viewers will be seeing your image on a similar device.
+On phones and tablets, small and uncomplicated images are more likely to stand out over complicated ones.
 The easiest photos to remember are often those with only one main subject.
 Always double-check your focus and the balance of the image.
 Choose carefully what you want in the foreground, and figure out how blurred the background should be.